 As of a couple months ago, every Thursday we get a delivery from The Alchemist of their Heady Topper and Focal Banger beers, two starlets of the booming craft brewing industry.
-So now, instead of the old answer to the question “can I get Heady Topper here?” which Tony used to have to say about 500 times a day (youcan’tgetitinthispartofVermontyouhavetogotoMontpelier) we can all now say “YES.
+So now, instead of the old answer to the questions that arose when customers wondered where to buy Heady Topper (“Can I get Heady Topper at the Brattleboro Co-op?
+Where can I get it?”) which Tony used to have to say about 500 times a day (youcan’tgetitinthispartofVermontyouhavetogotoMontpelier) we can all now say “YES.
 It’s delivered every Thursday.
 Limit 3- four-packs per person for each beer, Focal Banger and Heady Topper.
 Come early, it goes fast.”
 The first time we got a delivery of the stuff, one of our local newspapers was here with a camera, and a photo of a mega beer geek with a four-pack in his hands landed on the cover.
 It was newsworthy.

 Tony has worked in the Beer & Wine department at the Co-op for about fourteen years, so I picked his brain about what he’s observed in regards to this craft brewing brouhaha which has grown so much over the last decade.
 He told me that back in the old store (we moved into our current building in 2012) wine used to outsell beer 2:1.
 Not so anymore.
 It seems they’re usually neck and neck, and when a delivery comes on Thursday from Alchemist, beer wins.
 Same has been true of our Monday Lawson’s Sip of Sunshine IPA deliveries.
 And if you’re wondering where to buy the Upper Pass Cloud Drop beer?
 Yep, we’ve got that, too.
 But I highly recommend calling to see if we have any in stock!
 Apparently that stuff is flyin’ off the shelves, too.